ndhorton/ls170/ls171/spot_wiki_questions.md

 When we enter a URL like `http://www.example.com/index.html` into the address bar of a web browser, a series of processes takes place before the web page can be displayed.
 A URL, or Uniform Resource Locator, identifies a resource on the Web.
 A resource is a generic term for anything that you can access on the web with a URL.
 A URL is a string of characters and consists of several components.
 The scheme (here `http`) tells the browser what family of protocols should be used in accessing the resource.
 The `http` scheme is related to the HTTP family of protocols, which stands for HyperText Transfer Protocol.

 An Application layer protocol, HTTP is the primary protocol of the web.
 HTTP defines how the messages passed between web client and web server should be structured.
 HTTP communications follow a simple pattern called the HTTP request/response cycle.
 An HTTP client sends a request message to a web server and then waits for an response.
 The server always sends a response, even if the response is simply an error message.
-HTTP is a connectionless, stateless protocol, which means that each request/response cycle is treated as independent of any previous requests and responses.
-This means that web developers have to employ a variety of techniques to give web applications an appearance of statelessness.
+HTTP is a stateless protocol, which means that each request/response cycle is treated as independent of any previous requests and responses.
+This means that web developers have to employ a variety of techniques to give web applications an appearance of statefulness.

 After we enter `http://wwww.example.com/index.html` into the address bar, our browser prepares an HTTP request to the server named in the URL.
 Requests and responses are essentially text messages.
 The first line of the request, known as the request or start line, contains the HTTP method, the path, and the version of HTTP we are using.
 When, as here, we are retrieving content from the server, we generally use the `GET` HTTP method.
 If we were sending data to the server to alter data stored on the server, we would generally use the `POST` request.
 There are a handful of other methods.